-Ian Assersohn was educated at Westminster School and The Royal College of Music.
+Ian Assersohn (b.
+1958) was educated at Westminster School and The Royal College of Music.
 At the RCM he studied piano with Peter Element and composition with John Lambert whose influential “Experimental Music Group” provided many opportunities for trying out compositional ideas.

 Whilst at school he wrote a number of works including an opera "Yesterday's Rainbow", a cello concerto (first performed by Catherine Wilmers) and a music drama on the life of the poet Keats.
 Works written and performed whilst at the RCM include musical theatre pieces C.3.3 (on Oscar Wilde), Chronicles and From The Fixer as well as a string quartet for the unusual grouping of violin, two violas and cello.
 Through his involvement and later musical leadership of Imperial College Operatic Society he made his first acquaintance with the craft of conducting.